ocademy-ai/machine-learning/STYLE_GUIDE.md

 </div>
 ```

-Here `YUyec4eCEiY` is the YouTube id of the video, and you should change it accordingly.
+Here `YUyec4eCEiY` is the YouTube `id` of the video, and you should change it accordingly.

 How does it work?
 In fact, the ```class="yt-container"``` is set to use the css style defined in `open-machine-learning-jupyter-book/_static/youtube.css`.
+This `youtube.css` file will be included in every generated html file of Jupyter book.

 ## Acknowledgments